robot-tools/iconograph/README.md

 # Iconograph

-Iconograph ("icon") is a system for building and deploying Unbut system images.
+Iconograph ("icon") is a system for building and deploying Ubuntu system images.
 It allows you to distribute your software intended to run on real hardware or inside a container as a single unit with its system dependencies, and to roll forward and backward in a secure, repeatable, staged manner.

-Images utilize a tmpfs overlay filesystem, so by default changes are discarded.
+Images utilize a tmpfs overlay filesystem, so by default filesystem changes are discarded on reboot or upgrade.

 ## Setup